echolab-stanford/loss_damage/README.md

         - "~/BurkeLab Dropbox/projects/loss_damage/data/processed/minmax_data.rds"
         - downloads the github 'loss_damage' repo from the lab directory (5lag_pipeline branch NOT main)
     - panels a-b:
-        - output dataframes through run_scripts.R found under "~/GitHub/loss_damage/scripts/working/analysis/run_scripts.R"
+        - output dataframes through run_scripts_ld.R found under "~/GitHub/loss_damage/scripts/working/analysis/run_scripts_ld.R"
             1. set up the directories to access the input data and to output the outcome data by syncing the above folders
             2. run the set up code chunks and read the main dataframes (lines 22-93).
 Those lines will produce the following:
                 a. country-year data with population from the WDI